raksagro/node-backend-test/README.md

 ## **:computer: About**
 This project consists of a technical test for backend development with NodeJS.

-A CRUD API has been built from user data that is persisted in a MySQL database.
+A CRUD API was built to manage user data using MySQL database.

+And finally, tests were implemented using Jest.

 ### How has been designed
 The project was divided into simple layers of database, models and controllers: